TobikoData/sqlmesh/README.md

 * Read our [blog](https://tobikodata.com/blog)

 ## Contribution
-Contributions in the form of issues or pull requests are greatly appreciated.
+Contributions in the form of issues or pull requests (from fork) are greatly appreciated.

 [Read more](https://sqlmesh.readthedocs.io/en/stable/development/) on how to contribute to SQLMesh open source.